-HCD is required to review the 2018 IEBC and, if appropriate, to include California amendments, which are necessary modifications to the model code language to incorporate state and federal law provisions.
-HCD's prior rulemaking HCD 05/18 proposed adoption by reference of the 2018 IEBC regulations and California amendments which ensure that the model code adequately addresses the goals and needs of the State of California.
-The current rulemaking proposes updates to incorporated standards.
+HCD is required to review the 2021 IEBC and, if appropriate, to include California amendments which are necessary modifications to the model code language to incorporate provisions of state and federal laws.
+HCD has included, in the proposed adoption by reference of the 2021 IEBC provisions, California amendments which ensure that the model code adequately addresses the goals and needs of the State of California.

 The format of the proposed building standards is consistent with that adopted by CBSC.

 HCD is using the format consistent with that adopted by the CBSC.

-The proposed building standards, if they promote fire and panic safety as determined by the State Fire Marshal, have the written approval of the State Fire Marshal
+The proposed building standards, if they promote fire and panic safety as determined by the State Fire Marshal, have the written approval of the State Fire Marshal.